EthicalLogic-Archipelago-Org/Sonic-Heroes-AP-Client/README.md

 After a world is hosted, in Reloaded, enable the Mod and click Configure.
 A UI will open up and you can set a server, port, slot name and password (if required).

-***STRONGLY RECOMMENDED*** - To get the UI overlay to show up providing you with more information throughout the session, you'll need to add the latest version of [D3D8to9](https://github.com/crosire/d3d8to9/releases) to your game directory.
+***REQUIRED*** - To get the UI overlay to show up providing you with more information throughout the session, you'll need to add the latest version of [D3D8to9](https://github.com/crosire/d3d8to9/releases) to your game directory.
+For Linux, add a DLL Override in the Proton/Wine prefix (can be done easily with winecfg)

 Finally, launch the game through Reloaded and if the mod is enabled and the correct settings are set the Mod will connect to AP.